fword-dev/f-word.dev/src/episodes/9/index.md

 **Bruce:** Hello, and welcome to the F-Word.

-**Vadim:** The F-Word of course stands for Front-end.
+**Vadim:** The F-Word of course stands for frontend.
 The wonderful world of web development.

 **Bruce:** Browsers, web standards, and everything in between.